 Approximately five fellows are selected every year.
 Awards are for two years (contingent upon adequate levels of participation).

 An interdisciplinary committee of faculty members reviews student applications for admission to this program.
-Students receive a summer stipend to explore topics of interest (first year) and/or conduct faculty-mentored academic research (second year).
-Various levels of academic scholarships are awarded each fall and spring semester (amounts to be determined by levels of participation in and compliance with the MMUF Program).
+Students receive a summer stipend to engage in research projects at Heritage exploring topics of interest (first year) and/or conduct faculty-mentored academic research (second year).